kynhix/portfolio/README.md

 Thats it.

 ## Test server
-To run the vite test server, simply run ``npm dev -- --open`` and it will automatically open it up in a new window.
+To run the vite test server, simply run ``npm run dev -- --open`` and it will automatically open it up in a new window.

 ### Note
 In order to get Tailwind to work properly, you need to open up a new terminal and run ``npm watch``